phone icon (917) 310-3371 Explore Zepbound Menu

 Insurance

-Use the insurance page when prior authorization, exclusions, savings rules, or plan design are the real question.
+Use the insurance guidance when prior authorization, exclusions, savings rules, or plan design are the real question.

 Self-pay workflow

-Use the self-pay page when the patient wants to move without waiting on coverage and needs the operational steps mapped out clearly.
+Use the self-pay guidance when the patient wants to move without waiting on coverage and needs the operational steps mapped out clearly.

 Availability

-Use the availability page when the real friction is dose fulfillment, refill timing, or channel stability.
+Use the availability guidance when the real friction is dose fulfillment, refill timing, or channel stability.

 Zepbound vs Wegovy

-Use the comparison page when the patient already knows the decision is between the two leading branded obesity medications.
+Use the comparison guide when the patient already knows the decision is between the two leading branded obesity medications.

 Locations that support Zepbound-related weight-loss visits

-These existing weight-loss clinic pages are the practical next step when patients want an in-person path for GLP-1 evaluation, coverage review, refill support, and long-term follow-up close to home.
+These existing weight-loss clinic details are the practical next step when patients want an in-person path for GLP-1 evaluation, coverage review, refill support, and long-term follow-up close to home.

 174th Street Zepbound support location